 Why Tilak’s Pact with Jinnah Is Relevant for Indo-Pakistan Peace

-(The year 2016 marks the centenary of two landmarks in the history of India’s freedom movement: Tilak’s electrifying slogan “Swaraj is my birthright, and I shall have it” and the Tilak-Jinnah Pact in Lucknow.
-Sadly, the BJP government has continued to neglect his heritage and legacy, writes Sudheendra Kulkarni in a tribute to Tilak on his death anniversary)
+(This article has been republished from The Quint’s archives to mark Mohammad Ali Jinnah’s death anniversary on 11 September.
+It was originally published on 1 August 2016.
+The year 2016 marked the centenary of two landmarks in the history of India’s freedom movement: Tilak’s electrifying slogan “Swaraj is my birthright, and I shall have it” and the Tilak-Jinnah Pact in Lucknow.
+Sadly, the BJP government has continued to neglect his heritage and legacy, writes Sudheendra Kulkarni.)

 Lokmanya Tilak was the tallest leader of India’s freedom struggle before Mahatma Gandhi took the mantle from him in 1920.
 Gandhiji himself, in his obituary to Lokmanya after the latter’s death on the 1st August of that year, wrote: “No man of our times had the hold on the masses that Tilak had.”